unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/apple-time-machine.md

 2. **Check macOS firewall**: Temporarily disable the firewall to see if it’s blocking connections.
 3. **Create a fresh backup destination**: Delete and recreate the Time Machine %%user share|user-share%% if issues continue.

-For additional troubleshooting help, see [Common issues](../../troubleshooting/common-issues.md) or visit the [Unraid forums](https://forums.unraid.net/).
+For additional troubleshooting help, see [Troubleshooting](../../troubleshooting/troubleshooting.md) or visit the [Unraid forums](https://forums.unraid.net/).